 Osseous periodontal therapy consultation:

-After Dr. Lepore diagnoses advanced periodontal disease, you may be referred to a periodontist that he works in close synergy with.
+After Dr. Lepore or Dr. Dougherty diagnoses advanced periodontal disease, you may be referred to a periodontist, with whom they work in close synergy.
 Your specialist will complete an initial exam and may take digital diagnostic photos.
-At your follow-up consultation, the Periodontist will review all treatment options with you as well as the causes of gum disease and strategies to prevent future issues.
+At your follow-up consultation, the Periodontist will review all treatment options with you, the causes of gum disease, and strategies to prevent future issues.

 Goals of osseous periodontal therapy:

-- Better home care – with advanced pocketing, it is difficult to brush and floss properly.
-Osseous periodontal therapy reduces the pocket depths.
+- Better home care – it is difficult to brush and floss properly with advanced pocketing.
+Osseous periodontal therapy reduces the pocket depths

-- Bone loss prevention – your immune system attempts to fight off the bacterial infection but this inflammatory response can actually lead to bone loss, and in turn, causes the loss of teeth.
+- Bone loss prevention – your immune system attempts to fight off the bacterial infection, but this inflammatory response can lead to bone loss and, in turn, causes the loss of teeth

-- Eliminate bacteria, reduce pocketing and smooth damaged bone for gum tissue to reattach to strong foundational bone.
+- Eliminate bacteria, reduce pocketing, and smooth damaged bone for gum tissue to reattach to the strong foundational bone

 What to expect after osseous periodontal therapy:

-- Slight discomfort is common after treatment for about 3 – 5 days.
+- Slight discomfort is common after treatment for about three to five days

-- Increasing how often you see Dr. Lepore or your periodontist to once every three months for maintenance cleanings.
-This helps prevent you ever needing this treatment again.
+- Increasing how often you see Dr. Lepore, Dr. Dougherty, or your Periodontist once every three months for maintenance cleanings.
+This helps prevent you from ever needing this treatment again

 Call us today with questions

-As always, if you have any questions or concerns regarding diagnosed treatment, we encourage you to give our office a call.
+As always, if you have any questions or concerns regarding diagnosed treatment, we encourage you to give our office a call at (727) 608-4690.

 Request an Appointment